kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. The incidence is decreasing as a result of screening measures - F
 	D. The lifetime risk of developing overt disease is 10% - T
 	E. Consumption of carrots and cereals may have some protective effect - F
-#### Answer: E. Consumption of carrots and cereals may have some protective effect - ?
+#### Answer: E. Consumption of carrots and cereals may have some protective effect - *FALSE* = C. The incidence is decreasing as a result of screening measures - TRUE
+- Incidence of prostate cancer is rising as the general elderly population increases
+- Average age of death in men is rising and so prostate cancer will be more prevalent

 ---